 Umm, I’m not sure.

-So when you think about your girlfriend drinking way back when, knowing she wasn’t going to be mean or violent towards you, what’s left?
+When you think about your girlfriend drinking way back when, knowing she wasn’t going to be mean or violent towards you, what’s left?

 I… don’t know.

-And knowing people in your life now won’t be mean or violent, and that when they drink they are not hurting you, how does that help you see things differently?
+Knowing people in your life now won’t be mean or violent, and that when they drink they are not hurting you, how does that help you see things differently?